megabert/check_lsi_raid_patch/README.md

 ### Copy the Files

-Copy the two files as the Makefile output tells your
+Copy the one or two files as the Makefile output tells you